10-3-pursuit/lab-app-planning/README.md

 #### In 1-3 sentences describe your application.

 > My app ...
+The music app will allow users to suggest artists and songs to other users.
 #### What is the name of your application?
+Music Matters
 > APP NAME

 #### Create a minimum of 10 user stories.
 Make sure to use the format:

 - `As a <type of user>, I want to <some goal>, so that <some reason>.`
+>As a user I wnat to upload artists and songs, so that other users can see.
+>As a user I want to see a list of artists and songs so that other users recommend.
+>As a user I wnat to recive notifications of any updates and recommendations, so that i'm up to date.
+>As a user I want to be able to make connections so that I feel  comfortable on the app.
+>As an artist I want to see how my music is being broadcasted.
+>As an artist I want to see the differences with Music matters than other social media apps.
+>As an artists I wnat to build commections with the listeners so that they can see how important I am about my craft.
+>As an artist I want to see how the app showcases me.
+>As a user I want to see other user reviews on songs.
+>As a user I want to see the connections between teh artists and listeners on the app.

 Write the user stories below.
 Add more `>` for each user story or use `-` to make a list